 Stop and Search

-MPS Commissioner Bernard Hogan-Howe has set a clear vision for stop and search: to achieve the highest level of trust and confidence in the police’s use of stop & search as a tactic for tackling crime and keeping our streets safe.
-As a consequence, the use of Stop and Search in London will become significantly more effective and targeted, leading to better outcomes.
+MPS Commissioner Bernard Hogan-Howe has set a clear vision for stop and search: to achieve the highest level of trust and confidence in the police’s use of stop and search as a means for tackling crime and keeping our streets safe.
+As a consequence, the use of stop and search in London will become significantly more effective and targeted, leading to better outcomes.
 It will be conducted with dignity and respect, and be used primarily to protect our communities from violent and key crimes.

 Let us know what you think, give your feedback and work with us to ensure that we continue to use the powers to the satisfaction of Londoners to create safety on our streets.

 If you have been stopped and searched please complete our anonymous online Keysurvey and let us know if we are getting it right.